 Sitting on the border of California and Nevada and just one hour from Sacramento, Both North Lake Tahoe & South Lake Tahoe are stunningly beautiful places to visit.
-It is both the largest alpine lake in North America and the second deepest lake in the U.S., which accounts for its amazingly deep blue color.
+It is both the largest alpine lake in North America and the second deepest blue water lake in the U.S., which accounts for its amazingly deep blue color.

 Emerald Bay State Park